ioccc-src/winner/2020/endoh1/README.md

 ! ! !      ! ! !
 ```

-Note that `?` is a unprobed cell (it is unknown whether the cell has a mine or not); `!` is a flagged cell (it is already known that the cell has a mine); and `.` is a probed cell (it is already known that the cell has no mine).
+Note that `?` is an unprobed cell (it is unknown whether the cell has a mine or
+not); `!` is a flagged cell (it is already known that the cell has a mine); and
+`.` is a probed cell (it is already known that the cell has no mine).

-#### Rule 2
+##### Rule 2:

-If the number of a cell is equal to the count of the unprobed or flagged neighbors, all the unprobed neighbors are flagged,
+If the number of a cell is equal to the count of the unprobed or flagged
+neighbors, all the unprobed neighbors are flagged.

 Example: